 - In the Doctor Who serial "The Celestial Toymaker" (now a lost story except for the final episode, but available in full on audio), the Doctor is challenged to solve a 10-disc version of the Towers of Hanoi, known as The Trilogic Game.
 The Doctor realises that the Toymaker's world will vanish once he makes the last move, so he finishes it inside the TARDIS.

-- The MMORPG EverQuest has a quest where you have to play Towers of Hanoi, although they don't call it that.
+- EverQuest has a quest where you have to play Towers of Hanoi, although they don't call it that.

-- In Star Wars: The Old Republic, the Fabricator boss in the Karraga's Palace Operation requires some members of the party to solve this type of puzzle to arm the cannon that lowers the boss' defenses.
+- Star Wars: The Old Republic: The Fabricator boss in the Karraga's Palace Operation requires some members of the party to solve this type of puzzle to arm the cannon that lowers the boss' defenses.

 - BioWare seems to like this puzzle:

-- A side quest in Black & White has you doing this to move a temple further up the shore of a lake so it doesn't get flooded out during high tide.
+- A side quest in Black & White has you doing this to move a temple further up the shore of a lake so it doesn't get flooded out during high tide, and livens up the experience by having the owner loudly complain about the destruction of his delicate furniture with every move.
 The inclusion of "classic" puzzles caused some reviewers to wonder whether Hanoi Towers and garbage collecting is really what gods do.

 - The stairway puzzle in Ultima VIII is a version with stair steps.